jka6502/stratum/README.md

 # Stratum

-The Stratum framework is a component library for web application development.
+A framework and component library for web application development.

 The primary purpose is to provide a small modular basis upon which to build web applications, providing modules to handle common glue functionality.